phantom-5/oledgen2/docs/current-status.md

 ## 2024-03-30 - Fixed Build Issues
 - Downgraded TypeScript to version 4.9.5 for compatibility with react-scripts
 - Modified netlify.toml build command to use --legacy-peer-deps
+- Set CI=false in build command to prevent ESLint warnings from failing the build